mlgid-project/mlgidlab/README.md

   while the master is off promotes it exclusively.

 ### Inspect
+- The **Peaks** dock has tabbed sortable tables of every peak on the current frame — one tab each for **Detected**, **Fitted**, and **Matched**.
+Column headers are click-sortable; sort order persists across frame changes. **Bidirectional click-sync** with the image viewer: clicking a row selects the peak in the viewer and renders the white highlight overlay; clicking a peak in the image switches the dock to that peak's kind tab and scrolls the row into view.
+Selecting a matched structure highlights every peak that belongs to it at once.
+- The **Display** dock carries overlay toggles (Detected / Fitted / Matched) and, for matched structures, a per-row master cascade plus a **substring filter** above the rows.
+The filter is case-insensitive and live; filtered-out structures disappear from both the dock list and the image overlay until you clear the filter — without altering the per-structure checkbox state.
 - The **Profiles** dock shows live radial and angular Gaussian fits of the selected peak (with linear background); manual peaks get a real bounded refit, file-resident peaks render the Gaussian